takeradi/takeradi-blog/source/_posts/Atom-Packages.md

 categories: ['Text Editors']
 ---

 There are a lot of text editors out there.
-Sublime Text, Atom, Brackets, Visual Studio Code.
+Sublime Text, Atom, Brackets, Visual Studio Code and so many more.
 [Atom](https://atom.io/) is one of the best and it hands down my favorite!

 Atom is an open source, platform independent text editor built by GitHub.
-It has an amazing ecosystem of packages which greatly extend the capabilities.
+It has an amazing ecosystem of packages which greatly extend its capabilities.
 Packages are super simple to install using the in-built atom package manager - `apm`.
 And did I mention that its free?
 Yes, its free!

 Atom ships with a minimal set of packages.
 Here are a few packages that you must download to code like a pro:
 <!--more-->